Parenting is a responsibility that comes with its own challenges and apprehensions, no matter which part of the world you are living in.

 In the Banda and Chitrakoot districts of Uttar Pradesh State, India, parents have found a new resource — a digital service that delivers guidance by mobile phone on how to help little ones learn and grow.

-Called Aapki Dost ("Your Friend" in Hindi), the guidance takes a "talk, touch and play" approach, drawing from a curriculum based on decades of research in early childhood education.
+Called Aapki Dost ("Your Friend" in Hindi), the guidance takes a "talk, touch and play" approach, drawing from a curriculum based on decades of research in early childhood development and education.
 The calls last one minute, and come four times a week at a prescheduled time.
 The system is relatively low-tech, operating via interactive voice response (IVR).
 No internet connection or smartphone is required, and the simple audio message works for users with basic literacy.